PerimeterX/perimeterx-nginx-plugin/NGINXPLUS.md

 ## <a name="installation_nginxplus_px_rhel"></a>Installing PerimeterX on NGINX+ With RHEL 7.4 And Above

-The PerimeterX NGINX enforcer can be installed on NGINX+ up to version R15.
+The PerimeterX NGINX enforcer can be installed on **NGINX+ up to version R15**. <br/>
 There is currently a known bug in R16 which crashes NGINX when calling `init_worker_by_lua_block`, required by the PerimeterX Enforcer.

 ### Installation